Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 4. The digital signature is verified.

 ***The following is the output:***
-1. the unencrypted data - `data`
+1. `data` - the unencrypted data.
-2. the primechain address of the signer - `primechain_address`
+2. `primechain_address` - the primechain address of the signer.
-3. the verification status of the signature - `signature_status`
+3. `signature_status` - the verification status of the signature.

 Sample output
 ```